 When I was a child, I needed my cuddly toy Cat with me to get to sleep – along with the hoover noises I mentioned above!

 My Son has his blanket and has only ever fallen asleep once without it.
-Believe it or not, that particular night, he didn’t want his blanket, in its place he opted for the new set of children’s boxing gloves I recently bought for him!
+Believe it or not, that particular night, he didn’t want his blanket.
+He opted for the new set of children’s boxing gloves I recently bought for him!

 Whatever relaxes them, do your best to provide!